Topic (Sticky) Resto 90 PvE healing guide (v5.4)

 Single-target Direct Heals:

 In addition to the instant-cast direct heal from swiftmend, there is also a “trinity” of 3 direct heals (based on the outdated assumption that people make choices about what heal to use in direct healing).
 Our “Big” heal is Healing Touch (macro this to nature’s swiftness).
 Our “fast” heal is regrowth.
 Our “efficient” heal is Nourish (not used much in high-end raiding).
 While you will use these fairly often in in scenarios or 5-mans, they are much more situational in raiding.

 • Healing Touch (2.5 sec cast time after Naturalist, mana expensive).
-Heals for a large amount, but has a high mana cost, and a semi-long cast time.
+Heals for a large amount, with a high mana cost and a semi-long cast time.
 You can use this to refresh Lifebloom on your target.
 Use this when you need a big heal on a tank or raid/party member.
 Omen of Clarity procs will make this spell cost no mana to cast.
-You want to macro your Nature’s Swiftness talent to this spell, since it’s our largest direct heal.
+You want to macro your Nature’s Swiftness talent to this spell, since it is our largest direct healing spell.

 The “bread and butter” of druid healing is not about direct heals, however.
 The primary tools of resto druids are our Heal over Time (HOT) spells.

 • Lifebloom (instant) is your tank HOT.
 Now lasts 15 seconds.
 You can only have this on one person at a time (unless you are in tree form).
 You will need to keep a 3-stack of lifebloom up on your tank, even if you are raid healing.
 You can either refresh it directly by casting lifebloom or by casting any of your single-target direct heals.
 When in tree form, you can sprinkle this around raid members to try and get more Omen of Clarity procs.
-The Glyph of Lifebloom is helpful in tank-swap fights in raids, because it will transfer the 3-stack from one target to another (just make sure it has more than 2 seconds left when you swap it).
+Casting lifebloom on another person can transfer the 3-stack from one target to another (just make sure it has more than 2 seconds left when you swap it).

 Multi-target AOE heals:

-• Tranquility (channeled over 7 sec, 3 min cooldown after talents) In 10-man (or smaller) content, this heals up to 5 low-health party/raid members.
+• Tranquility (channeled over 7 sec, 3 min cooldown after talents) – In 5- and 10-man content, this heals the 5 low-health party/raid members.
 In 25-mans, this heals the 12 lowest health raid members.
 It has a big direct heal that hits about every 2 seconds, and also applies a HOT that stacks up to 3 times that lasts for the duration.
 Use this as your emergency AOE heal, and try plan in advance which phases to use it (in most raid encounters, it’s possible to plan ways to use it twice in heavy AOE phases).

 Other abilities for resto druids: